GoogleCloudPlatform/terraform-google-secured-data-warehouse/modules/dataflow-flex-job/README.md

 ## Requirements

-These sections describe requirements for running this example.
+These sections describe requirements for running this module.

 ### Software